 12. Dominican Republic

-While the Dominican Republic has been the most toured island in the Caribbean for years now, a string of unrelated deaths caused a very sensationalized news story this year that rocked the Island's tourism industry.
-However, there is so much beauty and variety in the country, and without any incidents in quite some time, it's time to put the DR back on your radar!
-While the majority of tourists will just come to Punta Cana and not see much besides the resort, there are incredibly vibrant cities on the Island.
+While the Dominican Republic has been the most toured island in the Caribbean for years now, the vast majority of tourists will just come to Punta Cana and not see much of the country besides the resort.
+Besides beaches, crystal-clear caribbean water, and fields of palm trees, there are incredibly vibrant cities on the Island.
 My favorite by far is historic Santo Domingo, which was established in the 1500's and looks much more like Rome than the Caribbean.
 Read more about where to visit on my guide here!

 13. Moorea, French Polynesia